 - giving oral information about its contents.

-At the same time, the Act requires the agency to "make the information available in the way preferred by the individual requesting it", unless doing that would be administratively burdensome, contrary to a legal duty over the document or prejudice a reason in the Act for denying a request.
+At the same time, the Act requires the agency to "make the information available in the way preferred by the requestor", unless doing that would be administratively burdensome, contrary to a legal duty over the document or prejudice a reason in the Act for denying a request.

 Be careful to limit access to a person's own information